KinectToVR/k2vr-application/README.md

 1. Prerequisites
    - Visual Studio 2019 (Personally, I'm on VS2019 Preview, probably latest)
-   - Kinect SDK 1.8 and 2.0 installed and visible in PATH<br>

-   And if you're planning on building overlay projects:
-   - Qt plugin for Visual Studio installed (Will be described later)
-   - Qt 6.0.0 (Current) with all needed plugins

 2. Set up the project
    - Take a deep breath and make yourself some coffee, <br>